Erie Wrongful Death Lawyer

 Erie Wrongful Death Attorneys – Free, Private Consultations!

+Was your loved one a victim of wrongful death?
 If someone intentionally killed your loved one or if gross negligence played a role in the death, the estate could also receive a punitive damage award.
 Some damages are only available if the decedent has surviving children, parents, or a spouse.
 Others can go to the estate.
-A good lawyer can prove indispensable during a complicated wrongful death claim.
+A good wrongful death action lawyer can prove indispensable during a complicated claim.
 For help with yours in Erie, contact Dallas W. Hartman P.C.